-The Offer Period shall commence on [•] and end on [•] or such other date as may be mutually agreed by the Company and the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners.
+The Offer Period shall commence on [•] and end on [•] or such other date as may be mutually agreed by the Company and the Joint Bookrunners and Joint Lead Underwriters.

-All applications for the purchase of the Second Tranche Bonds shall be evidenced by a duly completed and signed Application to Purchase, together with two (2) fully executed specimen signature cards authenticated by the Corporate Secretary with respect to corporate and institutional investors, and shall be accompanied by the payment in full of the corresponding purchase price of the Second Tranche Bonds applied for, by check or by appropriate payment instruction, and the required documents which must be submitted to the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners.
+All applications for the purchase of the Third Tranche Bonds shall be evidenced by a duly completed and signed Application to Purchase, or a completed Application to Purchase electronically submitted through the e-SIP facility.
+Applications to Purchase must be accompanied by two (2) fully executed specimen signature cards authenticated by the Corporate Secretary with respect to corporate and institutional investors, and shall be accompanied by the payment in full of the corresponding purchase price of the Third Tranche Bonds applied for, by check or by appropriate payment instruction, and the required documents which must be submitted to the Joint Bookrunners and Joint Lead Underwriters.

-Corporate and institutional purchasers must also submit a certified true copy of its SEC Certificate of Registration, its latest Articles of Incorporation and By-laws, or such other relevant organizational or charter documents, and the duly notarized certificate of the Corporate Secretary attesting to the resolution of the board of directors and/or committees or bodies authorizing the purchase of the Second Tranche Bonds and designating the authorized signatory/ies therefore, including his or her specimen signature.
+Corporate and institutional purchasers must also submit a certified true copy of its SEC Certificate of Registration, its latest Articles of Incorporation and By-laws, or such other relevant organizational or charter documents, and the duly notarized certificate of the Corporate Secretary attesting to the resolution of the board of directors and/or committees or bodies authorizing the purchase of the Third Tranche Bonds and designating the authorized signatory/ies therefore, including his or her specimen signature.
 Individual Applicants must also submit a photocopy of any one of the following identification cards (ID): passport, driver's license, postal ID, company ID, SSS/GSIS ID and/or Senior Citizen's ID or such other ID and documents as may be required by or acceptable to the selling bank, which must be valid as of the date of the Application.